SwishyFishy/DiceRoller/README.md

 ![diceroller dmeo](https://github.com/user-attachments/assets/968d9e11-bb1d-40aa-b7ef-32c146ff7ed7)

-The saved dice bag `BB_Flametongue` contains the Booming Blade d8, and a `Flametongue` dice bag.
-That dice bag contains the 2d6 and 1d8 required by the Flametongue item, and has a +5 modifier.
-With the `BB_Flametongue` object selected, executing `roll` recursively rolls the contained dice and each contained dice bag, and adds any static modifiers.
+The saved dice bag `BB_Flametongue` contains the Booming Blade d8, and a `Flametongue` dice collection.
+That dice collection contains the 2d6 and 1d8 required by the Flametongue item, and has a +5 modifier.
+With the `BB_Flametongue` object selected, executing `roll` recursively rolls the contained dice and each contained dice collection, and adds any static modifiers.

 Using the `help` command displays this syntax menu.